• Log in

 For once, this email capture element looks so on-brand and super-optimized that we wouldn’t want to change anything about it except, perhaps, embed it as a form on a separate newsletter signup page or the same page since some readers can view popups as intrusive.

-Signup Form Example by The Mrs. Book
+Email Sign-up Form by The Mrs. Book

-This signup form example might appeal to your inner minimalist if you’re not a fan of loud popups or signup forms.
-Newsletter signup popups needn’t be complicated, and if you’ve a strong incentive, they’ll work towards helping you grow your mailing list.
+Newsletter signup popups needn’t be complicated, and if you have a strong incentive, they’ll work towards helping you grow your mailing list.
 Take a look at this simple signup form by The Mrs. Book:

 simple_newsletter_signup_form_example